 As this relates to love, it is helpful to consider sexual archetypes.
 In men, the sexual archetype of an ideal woman is his Anima and she is unique to each man.
-For women, he is Animus.
+For women, her ideal man is Animus.
 Within this ideal, each person has an innate sense of what it would mean to join as soul mates forming a divine couple.
-We see this union and longing expressed in poems, music, movies, and novels.
-We want it…we crave it.
-We can even scroll down our WordPress reader and see the quest for and celebration of romantic love everywhere.

-The problem occurs when our inner and outer worlds collide…when we project our inner spirituality (Anima) on people in the outer world for fulfillment.
+The problem occurs when we project our inner spirituality (Anima) on people in the outer world for fulfillment.
 Anima is infinite perfection.
-She is everything I want and never disappoints.
-When I project her on other women, she does what is in her nature.
-She pulls this lovely finite and imperfect being towards the infinite and the great archetypal themes: splendor, timeless beauty, betrayer and the betrayed, lover and beloved, warrior and priestess, conqueror and conquered, the protagonist and antagonist, and dominant and submissive, etc… Anima is filled with infinite extremes and contrast.
-Through our soul projections, we each create our own cosmic drama and epic love story into the outer world.
-It is an illusion.
+She is everything I want and she never disappoints.
+When I project her onto a real woman, Anima does what is in her nature.
+She pulls this lovely finite and imperfect being towards the infinite and the great archetypal themes: splendor, timeless beauty, betrayer and the betrayed, lover and beloved, warrior and priestess, conqueror and conquered, protagonist and antagonist, dominant and submissive, etc… Anima is filled with infinite extremes and contrast.

 The problem with soul projecting is that no person can sustain the projection of another’s soul indefinitely.
 I cannot be someone’s eternal light, source of spiritual fulfillment, and eternal bliss.
 I am imperfect and finite.
 I cannot expect someone else to be this for me either.
 Yet, we all do it.
-I call you my soul mate, and I am your soul mate.
+I call you my soul mate, and you call me your soul mate.
 For a time, we burn like wild fire with love and passion for each other.
-We each sustain the projection of one another’s soul for a time but inevitably, like wild fires do, we burn out.
+It feels like we are walking hand-in-hand in the garden of the gods – we are a divine couple.
+We each sustain the divine projection of one another’s soul for a time but inevitably, like wild fires do, we burn out.

-So, how do I handle Anima?
+So, how do we handle Anima/Animus?
 Do I ignore her?
 Or, do I keep projecting her on women and riding the emotional rollercoaster on a Don Quixote-like quest for divine love and ecstasy?
-I can’t ignore Anima…she is real part of my inner world.
-Rather than ignoring her, I should celebrate and express Anima through my romantic and erotic thoughts, meditations, dreams, and art.
-Many of us may be doing this on WordPress knowingly or unknowingly and find it very fulfilling.
-In a very real sense, we are tending to our inner world and spirituality.
+I can’t ignore my Anima.
+She is a real part of my inner, spiritual world.
+Rather than ignoring her, I can celebrate, express, and tend to my Anima through my romantic and erotic thoughts, meditations, dreams, and art.
+Many of us may be doing this, knowingly or not, on WordPress through our writings or art and find it very fulfilling.
+In a very real way, we are tending to our inner world and spirituality.